TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 429,186 videos
+* Total videos: 443,346 videos
-* Total videos found that match keywords: 28,516 videos
+* Total videos found that match keywords: 29,759 videos
+  * Total unprocessed videos: 1,235 videos
-* Total videos found that are processed and marked: 3,320 videos
+* Total videos found that are processed and marked: 3,325 videos
-  * Information Collection: 2,176 videos
+  * Information Collection: 2,181 videos
   * Non-Giftcard Robux Giveaways: 956 videos
   * Other: 153 videos
   * Phishing: 35 videos